Google’s Pixel Buds are a must for travelers

 How they work

-The earbuds are connected by an adjustable cord, which means they won’t get separated and lost, but also means they aren’t fully wireless.
+Google’s Pixel earbuds are connected by an adjustable cord, which means they won’t get separated and lost, but also means they aren’t fully wireless.
 The charging case plugs into the wall via USB-C conntection and one charge gives the earbuds 5 hours of battery life.
 The charging case does hold multiple charges though, so 24 hours of use is no problem.

 To use with Google Assistant, you simply tap the touchpad on the right earbud and address Google as usual.
 You can ask it questions about the weather or navigation, or command it to do things, such as control your smart home or text or call a friend.

-To use translate, you hold down the touchpad and say something like “Help me speak Italian”.
+But translating is the really fun part: you hold down the touchpad and say something like “Help me speak Italian”.
 To translate English to French, you’d hold the touchpad down and speak and, when you let go, Google Translate reads the French equivalent to you.
 To translate French to English, you’d tap a button on your phone and speak into it, and the English translation will be read through your earpiece.

 Worth the money?